 Please be aware that all credits and all grades that students earn on affiliated semester and academic year programs abroad will transfer back to Lafayette.
 There are no exceptions to this rule.
 Even if no specific department has “signed off on” or “approved” a course, it will still be counted as general credit toward graduation (although it will not fulfill any specific requirements such as those for a major, minor, or Common Course of Study), and both the credit and the grade will appear on students’ Lafayette transcripts.

-Students may not take courses abroad/off-campus for Pass/Fail nor will the Academic Progress Committee allow students to convert letter grades to Pass/Fail retroactively.
+Students may not take courses abroad/off-campus for Pass/Fail nor will the Student Affairs Committee allow students to convert letter grades to Pass/Fail retroactively.

 Please know that there is sometimes a time lag between the receipt of a student’s grade report from their program and the appearance of those same credits and grades on their Lafayette transcript.
 In order to minimize this delay, students should request in writing that a transcript copy be sent from the affiliated program to the Office of the Registrar at Lafayette.
 Copies should be requested prior to completion of the abroad semester by following the guidelines established by the affiliated program.
 Transcripts should be sent directly to: